History of the Los Angeles Kings: McNall brings Gretzky to LA (1988–1996)

 Statue of Wayne Gretzky outside Crypto.com Arena.
 Gretzky played with the Kings from 1988 to 1996.

 In 1987, coin collector Bruce McNall purchased the Kings from Buss and turned the team into a Stanley Cup contender almost overnight.
 On August 9, 1988, McNall acquired the league's best player, Wayne Gretzky, in a blockbuster trade with the Edmonton Oilers.
 The trade rocked the hockey world, especially north of the border where Canadians mourned the loss of a player they considered a national treasure.
 McNall changed the team colors to silver and black.

 In Gretzky's first season with the Kings, he led the team in scoring with 168 points on 54 goals and 114 assists, and won his ninth Hart Memorial Trophy as the league's Most Valuable Player.
 He led the Kings to a second-place finish in the Smythe Division with a 42–31–7 record (91 points), and they ranked fourth in the NHL overall.
 The Kings faced Gretzky's old team, the Oilers, in the first round of the 1989 playoffs.
 They fell behind three games to one, but rallied to take the series in seven games, helped in no small part by nine goals from Chris Kontos, a little-known player who had just recently been called up from the minor leagues.
 However, the Kings were quickly swept out of the playoffs in the second round by the eventual Stanley Cup champion Flames.
-Gretzky also had a clash and feuded with his first Kings head coach Robbie Ftorek.
-At season's end, Ftorek was fired and was replaced by Tom Webster.
+Moreover, Gretzky also clashed with the Kings’ head coach, Robbie Ftorek.
+At season's end, Ftorek was fired and replaced by Tom Webster.

 The next season saw Gretzky become the league's all-time leading scorer.
 On October 15, 1989, in Edmonton, he assisted on a Bernie Nicholls goal to tie Gordie Howe's career record of 1,850 points, then broke it late in the contest on a game-tying goal against Bill Ranford.
 The goal forced overtime, where Gretzky capped a spectacular night by scoring again to win the game for Los Angeles.
 At season's end, the Kings finished fourth and faced the defending champion Flames in the first round.
-This time, they defeated Calgary in six games, two of which had dramatic overtimes — game three was won with a short-handed goal by Tony Granato and game six ended with a strange goal by Mike Krushelnyski while he was flat on his back.
-However, the Kings were swept in the second round by the eventual champion Oilers, who were seeking revenge for the loss of the previous year.
+This time, they defeated Calgary in six games, two of which had dramatic overtimes — Tony Granato won Game 3 with a short-handed goal, and Mike Krushelnyski scored a strange goal to win Game 6 while he was flat on his back.
+However, the Kings were swept in the second round by the eventual champion Oilers, who were seeking revenge for their loss of the previous year.